 Louisiana Malpractice Cap

 Louisiana has a tough malpractice practice cap.
 But the bigger problem for Louisiana malpractice lawyers is the hustle to get a case filed in one year.
-We have a birth injury case in Louisiana and we are having to hustle far more quickly than usual.
+We have a birth injury case in Louisiana and we must hustle far more quickly than usual.

 Statute of Limitations Language